alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

     sudo /etc/init.d/lirc stop
     sudo /etc/init.d/lirc start

-**January 25th 2015:** Mark W. in the comments pointed out that in the 3.18.x RaspberryPi firmware you must modify one additional file for the ``lirc-rpi`` kernel extension to be loaded:
+**January 25th 2015:** Marc W. in the comments pointed out that in the 3.18.x RaspberryPi firmware you must modify one additional file for the ``lirc-rpi`` kernel extension to be loaded:

 Edit your ``/boot/config.txt`` file and add: